invent-framework/invent/README.md

 JSON specification used to create HyperCard like "stacks" of states between which users transition in a choose-your-own-adventure style.

-This is very much a first draft bodge. ;-)

 ## Developer Setup

 Git clone the repository: